Thriving Gluten Free

 How Do You Make This Easy Gluten-Free Choux Pastry?

-1. Combine the butter & water in a saucepan over medium heat.
-Stir until the butter has melted.
-Bring mixture to a simmer.
+2. Step 2: Add the Flour.
 Once simmering, reduce heat to low and add the flour all at once.
 Stir until the flour is completely incorporated and the dough forms into a ball.
 Remove from heat.

-2. Then, using a wooden spoon, you want to work quickly and mix in the eggs until the dough is the texture of play dough.
+3. Step 3: Then Add Eggs, using a wooden spoon, you want to work quickly and mix in the eggs until the dough is the texture of play dough.
 The dough should be thick and easily pulling off the sides of the pan.

-After the choux pastry bakes, it will come out golden brown, crisp on the outside and pillowy soft on the inside.
 Once you master this recipe, you'll have a delicious pastry to work with for all kinds of fillings and decorations.

 Ingredients & Substitutions